work of wind, work of water

 Five wood panels treated with a cold wax medium called cera colla face the prevailing south-westerly winds and over the coming months will record their experience of this ubiquitous desert force.
 For more information and details of the installation, visit here.

-Many thanks to BoxoPROJECTS founder and director Bernard Leibov for his enthusiasm and support.
+Many thanks to BoxoPROJECTS and director Bernard Leibov for his enthusiasm and support.

-tea in the Mojave with the Mahasatipatthana, or the four-fold path in forty-eight fold, rocks, paper, wire, ink
+tea in the Mojave with the Mahasatipatthana, or the four-fold path in forty-eight folds rock, paper, wire, ink, 2020 - 2022

 Installed in 2020 and retrieved in 2022, horizontal columns of stone found at this remote site in the Mojave compressed two outstretched accordion books coated with tea and laid face-to-face against a piece of wire sculpted into a pattern reminiscent of the rising & falling contours of the surrounding mountains.